1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ## Overview
 ### What is CMS Care Compare?

-The Centers for Medicare and Medicaid Services (CMS) has provided a tool to **find** and **compare** the different types of Medicare providers.
-The listed providers include:
+The Centers for Medicare and Medicaid Services (CMS) has provided a tool called *Care Compare* to **find** and **compare** the different types of Medicare providers.
+The listed providers on Care Compare include:

 * Doctors and Clinicians
 * Hospitals